Justin Baldoni: 2019–present: Expansion to directing

 Baldoni directed and produced CBS Films' Five Feet Apart, starring Cole Sprouse and Haley Lu Richardson, and based on an original script by Mikki Daughtry and Tobias Iaconis.
 The film was released on March 15, 2019, and chronicles the lives of two teenagers living with cystic fibrosis.

-He directed and produced Clouds, a film depicting the life of musician Zach Sobiech with Warner Bros.
+The film was a financial success but received mixed reviews.
+The following year he directed and produced Clouds, a film depicting the life of musician Zach Sobiech with Warner Bros.
 On May 14, 2020, it was announced Disney+ had acquired distribution rights to the film from Warner Bros., in light of the impact of the COVID-19 pandemic on the film industry.
 It was released on October 16, 2020.
-He is also scheduled to direct, produce, and star in It Ends with Us, based on the novel of the same name by Colleen Hoover.